Installer Module¶

 - downloads, extracts, and installs it

-- records the resolved version in the install-version cache
+- records the resolved version in the install-version cache when a tool name can be derived from the selected asset or repository

 install_from_binary_url(binary_url)¶